Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Maybe conditions like rheumatoid arthritis or Crohn’s disease have weakened your immune system.
-Maybe medications, such as biologics or monoclonal antibodies, are the culprit.
+Maybe medications lik biologics or monoclonal antibodies are the culprit.
 Either way, you should check with your healthcare provider before receiving a vaccine.

 Rheumatologic and immunologic disease specialist Cassandra Calabrese, DO, explains what risks and options patients should consider.

 Your immune system can be compromised in several different ways.
-One example is an immunodeficiency, such as an acquired disease like HIV or congenital condition such as common variable immunodeficiency (CVID).
+One example is an immunodeficiency, such as an acquired disease like HIV or congenital (born with) condition such as common variable immunodeficiency (CVID).

 But common autoimmune inflammatory diseases can leave your immune system weakened, too.
 These include multiple sclerosis (MS), Crohn's disease, rheumatoid arthritispsoriasis and many others.

-There are several different kinds of medications that can suppress the immune system.
+There are several different kinds of medications that can suppress your immune system.
 One widely used class of immunosuppressants is biologics.
 This type of drug can treat everything from gout and cancer to diabetes and inflammatory bowel disease.
-These drugs are designed to quiet the immune system and stop it from turning on itself, Dr. Calabrese says.
+Dr. Calabrese says that these drugs are designed to quiet your immune system and stop it from turning on itself.

 Are vaccines always off limits?

 If you have a compromised immune system, talk to your doctor about risks and benefits specific to your condition and any other factors that you think are important to keep in mind.
-Then weigh your options carefully, Dr. Calabrese advises.
+Then, Dr. Calabrese advises to weigh your options carefully.

 How can immunosuppression affect vaccination?